pavans78/bigquery-terraform/README.md

 # Big Query-Terraform
-Terraform Sample for GCP Bigquery.
+Terraform for GCP Bigquery.
+This repo contains how to create the datasets, tables and tables using partitioning and for-each for creating more than one repo.

 ## Try it out